civicrm/civicrm-sysadmin-guide/docs/install/backdrop.md

     * MAMP XCache in-compatibility* - Several people have reported "white screen of death" trying to run CiviCRM 4 with MAMP's XCache enabled (check MAMP > Preferences > PHP > Cache).
     * eAccelerator - Several people have reported problems with this performance optimiser ([http://eaccelerator.net](http://eaccelerator/)) - "white screen of death" and "snippet type is unrecognised".

-**Table of Contents**

-* 1. Backdrop Installed

-* Verify Backdrop Database Settings

-* 2. Tell Backdrop where to find the CiviCRM 4.7 Module
-* 3. If using CiviCRM in another language than English, install the localization files
-* 4. Run the Installer
-* 5. Review Permissions
-* 6. Create CiviCRM Contacts for Existing Backdrop Users
-* 7. Review the Configuration Checklist
-* 8. Test-drive CiviCRM
-* Trouble-shooting Resources

 ## Backdrop Installed

 The automated installer requires Backdrop 1.4.x.
 If you do not have the required version of Backdrop installed, refer to: